 Philip Zimbardo was born to Sicilian parents, George Zimbardo and Margaret Bisicchia, and went to Monroe High School with Stanley Milgram, an American social psychologist most notable for his controversial study known as the Milgram Experiment.
-Philip Zimbardo tried to prove that anyone could become a swaggering guard or a cowering inmate.
-Stanford prison experiment was conducted in 1971 by a team of researchers led by Philip Zimbardo of Stanford University.
+Philip Zimbardo tried to prove that anyone could become a swaggering guard or a cowering inmate, and Stanford prison experiment was conducted in 1971 by a team of researchers led by Philip Zimbardo of Stanford University.
 Volunteers played the roles of guards and prisoners and lived in a mock prison.
 However, the Stanford prison experiment quickly got out of hand and was ended early.

 Philip Zimbardo set up a very important social psychology experiment at Stanford in which he took 24 bright, mature, emotionally stable men and by flipping a coin, designated some as 'prisoners' and some as 'guards.'
 The Stanford prison experiment was a landmark psychological study of the human response to captivity, in particular, to the real world circumstances of prison life, and the effects of imposed social roles on behavior.

 The 'prisoners' were picked up at their homes by a police officer, searched, handcuffed, fingerprinted, blindfolded and taken to 'prison.'
 The 'guards' were told they could make their own rules.